42xel/Von-Neumann-Ships/README.md

 ## Style
 I prefer loop and conditional blocks which do a single job.
 It reduces nesting.
 It also opens up the possibility to go brace-less, using the comma operator if needed.
 For similar reasons, I strongly favor the return early pattern.
 Combined with brace-less and comma, I prefer to put the return keyword in the same line as the if when possible.

+Because I have pragraph style indentation available, I don't use line-breaks to separate chunks of codes, other than to separate top level items.
+I haven't felt the need to do so yet though, as C is a language with little boiler plate, so using typography to more easily navigate through noise is less of a necessity.

 Example 1:
 ```C